eptecon/ECS/README.md

 ======

 ECS is a firmware for ESP32 Microcontroller for designing of device to cloud connectivity.
 It can be used for fast prototyping of connectivity solutions.
-There is a test code for STM32 Microcontroller that emulates a device with sensors and actuators.
+There is a test code for STM32 Microcontroller that simulates a device with sensors and actuators.
+The ESP32 interfaces with the simulated device over a binary SPI protocol.
 ### Development Documentation

 [Install and Build](Install_and_build.md)